-I had some big plans about what I was gonna prepare for you today.
+I had some big plans for what I was going to prepare for you today.
 I had some great questions come in and I couldn’t get it together.
 I have felt very stressed this week, so I’m going to talk about stress today.
-I’m going to talk about how to handle stress as a sports parent, because guess what?
+I’m going to talk about how to handle stress as a sports parent because guess what?
 We get stressed out too.
 That can rub off on the rest of our family, which I’m sure parents, you already know, right?
 When we are stressed, other people feel it.

 I thought it would be useful to talk about four different ways to help you handle stress as a parent.
 All of these tips your athletes can use and you can share with them.
 I find that when I am stressed, not only does my family notice it, but everyone feels it, and we’re in it and creating more stress together.
 That’s really when I have to tap into the same mental skills that I teach the athletes I work with.

 I always talk about mental skills as life skills, and I wholeheartedly believe that not only for our athletes but for ourselves too.
 These skills have been something I have relied on since I learned about them, but especially since I’ve become a parent.
 I’ve realized not only how fun it is to be a parent, but how much stress can come with it, especially when you’ve got a lot going on personally, professionally, your kids have a lot going on, they’re in season, your shuttling to and from practice – it can be a lot.

 4 Ways Parents can Handle Stress